clhw1/CM3070-FINAL-PROJECT/README.md

 # CM3070 Final Project
-## Predictive Modelling of Emerging Online Trends using Google Trends
+## Predictive Modelling of Emerging Online Trends For GMMTV Artists using Google Trends Data

 ### 📖 Overview
 This project develops a predictive modelling framework to identify emerging online trends related to GMMTV artists and events using Google Trends data.